Lincolnshire Wildlife Trust statement - updated 18 September 2020

 In order to avoid overwhelming our sites, we would encourage people not to travel to reserves outside of their local area and to continue to enjoy wildlife close to home.

-- Toilets are closed with the exception of those at Gibraltar Point and Whisby Nature Park (managed by the Natural World Centre).
+- Toilets are closed with the exception of those at Gibraltar Point, Whisby Nature Park (managed by the Natural World Centre) and Far Ings (Ness End car park only).

 - Dogs are not allowed on the majority of reserves.
 Where they are permitted please keep dogs on a short lead.
 There may be grazing animals and lambs present.